chRyNaN/logger/README.md

 }
 ```

-Or you could use the `Logger` Kotlin Object and it's associated convenience functions:
+Or you could use the provided `Logger` Kotlin Object and it's associated convenience functions:
 ```kotlin
 // First Create and initialize an instance of the Loggable and LogInitializer interface val loggable = SimplePrintLineLogger().apply { init() }